tim-smart/effect-io-ai/effect/AST-annotations.md

 # annotations

-Adds a group of annotations, potentially overwriting existing annotations.
+Merges a set of new annotations with existing ones, potentially overwriting any duplicates.

 To import and use `annotations` from the "AST" module: